transferhp/zip_product_classification/README.md

 ```sh
 Cumulative explained variation for 50 principal components: 0.13667637036453745
 ```
-Let's see how data points are grouped in the new 3D dimenstion that are determined by the top3 components we get from PCA.
+Now, lets see if the first three components are enough to visually set the different data points apart.
+I create a 3D scatterplot of the first three principal components and color each of the different types of categories with a different color.

 ![pca_lvl0](./pictures/pca_lvl0.png)